Poseidon – Greek God of the Sea

-Poseidon is the ancient Greek god of the seas.
-He was known as a protector of sailors as well as the patron of many different Greek cities and colonies.
+Poseidon is the ancient Greek god of the seas, protector of sailors, and patron of many Greek cities and colonies.
 His ability to create earthquakes gained him the title of “Earth Shaker” by those who worshipped him.
-As one of the Twelve Olympians, Poseidon is featured heavily throughout Greek mythology and art.
+As one of the Twelve Olympians, Poseidon appears throughout Greek mythology and art.
 His powerful role as god of the sea meant he interacted directly with many Greek heroes as well as various other gods and goddesses.

 Poseidon’s Origins